axonweb3/axon-docs/docs/api/latest_version.md

 #### Params

 * `number` -  A block number.
-* `show_rich_tx` -  Boolean,If true it returns the full transaction objects, if false only the hashes of the transactions.
+* `show_rich_tx` -  Boolean, if true it returns the full transaction objects, if false only the hashes of the transactions.

 #### Returns

 The RPC returns the block details.

 #### Examples